Colind8/LC-ShroomSounds/README.md

 ### 👔 Change Suits
 (it's in the terminal section of the config because I exclusively use the suits terminal mod and forgot the rack was a thing)
 - Clothes change sound from Animal Crossing: New Horizons

+## 🛠 Modded 🛠

+### Loadstone
+Loading Music replaced with the following:
+- Online Lobby music from Castle Crashers
+- Costington's Mansion from Scooby-Doo and the Spooky Swamp
+- Miiverse Loading theme
+- Lobby music from Splatoon
+- Memory of Forgathering Dream from Touhou 12.3: Unthinkable Natural Law
+- Wifi Connection theme from Mario Kart Wii
+- Wifi Waiting Room theme from Mario Kart Wii